 We got off the elevator at the third floor of the Royal Lotus Hotel.
 A large breakfast buffet was being served with musical accompaniment provided by a guy playing the suspended rib cage of a whale shark.
 I suppose it was a xylophone.
 We had our normal feast except this time we added bowls of pho.
 In the dining room there were televisions showing a video on a loop.
 The video showed miniature people preparing meals and the message was about not wasting food.
 It must have had an effect on both of us because we cleaned our plates.

-After breakfast we prepared for another small journey.
-We rode the elevator down to the lobby.
-It stopped once and when the doors opened and there were two small children standing there wearing Supreme sandals.
-This country loves Supreme.
-They took one look as us and nonverbally told us they would catch the next one.
+After breakfast we rode the elevator down to the lobby.
+It stopped once and when the doors opened and there were two small children standing there wearing Supreme sandals – this country loves Supreme.
+They took one look as us and let the doors close.
 We hit the streets, went to a local shop, and got back. on. those. bikes.